aws-solutions/aws-centralized-logging/RUNBOOK.md

 As of now the only way to deploy an update to a spoke is to delete the spoke in cloudformation and then redeploy through the console.
 After you redeploy through the console you need to go to systems manager -> parameter store and update the logging arns.
-This will require everyone in that account with loggin to then re deploy so their stacks use the new logging streamer.
+This will require everyone in that account with logging to then re deploy so their stacks use the new logging streamer.